maniksarker25/prisma-postgre-backend/README.md

 - # Prima Mongodb Template
-- Make a prima mongodb tamplate for developers
+- Make a prima PostgreSQL tamplate for developers

 - ## Technology used
 - Typescript
 - ExpressJS
-- Mongodb
+- PostgreSQL
 - Prisma

 - ### Instructions for run this file locally